jetbasrawi/multiservice/README.md

 `$ npm install --save node-notifier`

 Navigate to the application directory in the CLI of your docker enviroment.
+Create a named volume

+`$ docker volume create multiservice_redis_data`

 Run the docker-compose up command.

+`$ docker-compose up`

 A Redis server and an Alpine container hosting the web application will be started.

 The Gulp task runner will install and run the webserver.